objektwerks/akka/README.md

 >Akka app that visually simulates a beer brewing process:

->The Brew command, via Akka messaging, flows through each step of the brewing process, during which brewing Command, State and Event instances, subscribed to by the Brewer, are published via Akka event streaming and displayed in the Simulator UI.
+>The Brew command, via Akka messaging, flows through each step of the brewing process, during which brewing Command, State and Event instances, subscribed to by the Brewer, are published via Akka event streaming and pushed to ScalaFx property change listeners and displayed in the Simulator UI.

 * (m) = message [1]
 * (c) = command [1]